 I did something really special with this batch of ice cream, using about two-thirds of it for an ice cream cake, the first I’d ever made … more about that later!
 As for the rest of it, I froze it in a sealed container and enjoyed it in cones.
 And they were pretty special too!

 Just a word about the taste of no-churn ice cream.
 I do find that the flavour of the condensed milk comes through to some degree.
 But a friend who’d made my blueberry swirl no-churn ice cream mentioned that the condensed milk taste diminishes the longer the ice cream keeps.
-And she’s right … in a fresh batch of ice cream it’s definitely more pronounced than a few days down the road.
+And she’s right: in a fresh batch of ice cream it’s definitely more pronounced than a few days down the road.
 So, if you don’t care for the flavour of condensed milk, you could make it ahead and keep it in the freezer for three or four days before using it.
 If it’s possible to wait that long.

 Strawberry No-Churn Ice Cream

 Since I mixed the strawberry puree into the ice cream base, it did deflate somewhat, but that wasn’t an issue at all once the ice cream was frozen.
 This strawberry no-churn ice cream has a delicious, delicate flavour and is ever so sweetly pink.
-I’ve now purchased a freezer-safe glass loaf pan for making ice cream.
+I use a freezer-safe glass loaf pan for making ice cream.
 I don’t need to line it (unless I plan to turn the ice cream out) and I don’t need to worry about scratching a metal pan when I’m scooping out ice cream.